Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

+After the preliminary manuscript was posted on the online preprint repository, the author received doubts from another enthusiastic reader about the problem discussed in this work, i.e., any method that leads to $\mathcal{P}\neq\mathcal{NP}$ must overcome the aforementioned ``Relativization Barrier."
+Although we have forgotten who emailed the author and the original email has flown away, we thank her/him for her/his interest in the author's manuscript.
+Here, we systematically discuss this question in response to that enthusiast.

-The computation model we use in this Section is the {\it query machines}, or oracle machines, which is an extension of the multitape Turing machine as described in \cite{AHU74}, i.e., Turing machines that are given access to a black box or ``oracle" that can magically solve the decision problem for some language $O\subseteq\{0,1\}^*$.
-The machine has a special {\it oracle tape} on which it can write a string $q\in\{0,1\}^*$ and in one step gets an answer to a query of the form ``Is $q$ in $O$?", which can be repeated arbitrarily often with different queries.
-If $O$ is a difficult language (say, one that cannot be decided in polynomial time, or is even undecidable), then this oracle gives the Turing machine additional power.
-We quote its formal definition as follows:
+The computation model we use in this section is the {\em query machines}, or the {\em oracle Turing machines}, which is an extension of the multi-tape Turing machine, i.e., Turing machines that are given access to a black box or ``oracle" that can magically solve the decision problem for some language The machine has a special {\em oracle tape} on which it can write a string and in one step gets an answer to a query of the form which can be repeated arbitrarily often with different queries.
+If $O$ is a difficult language (say, one that cannot be decided in polynomial time or is even undecidable), then this oracle gives the Turing machine additional power.
+We first quote its formal definition as follows:

-\begin{definition}(\cite{AB09}, Oracle Turing machines) An {\it oracle} Turing machine is a Turing machine $M$ that has a special read-write tape we call $M$'s {\it oracle tape} and three special states $q_{query}$, $q_{yes}$, $q_{no}$.
-To execute $M$, we specify in addition to the input a language $O\subseteq\{0,1\}^*$ that is used as the {\it oracle} for $M$.
-Whenever during the execution $M$ enters the state $q_{query}$, the machine moves into the state $q_{yes}$ if $q\in O$ and $q_{no}$ if $q\not\in O$, where $q$ denotes the contents of the special oracle tape.
-Note that, regardless of the choice of $O$, a membership query to $O$ counts only as single computation step.
+\begin{definition}[Cf. \cite{AB09}, Deterministic Oracle Turing machines] A {\em deterministic oracle Turing machine} is a deterministic Turing machine $M$ that has a special read-write tape we call $M$'s {\em oracle tape} and three special states $q_{query}$, $q_{yes}$, and $q_{no}$.
+To execute $M$, we specify in addition to the input a language $O\subseteq\{0,1\}^*$ that is used as the {\em oracle} for $M$.
+Whenever during the execution $M$ enters the state $q_{query}$, the machine moves into the state $q_{yes}$ if $w\in O$ and $q_{no}$ if $w\not\in O$, where $w$ denotes the contents of the special oracle tape.
+Note that, regardless of the choice of $O$, a membership query to $O$ counts only as a single computation step.
 If $M$ is an oracle machine, $O\subseteq\{0,1\}^*$ a language, and $x\in\{0,1\}^*$, then we denote the output of $M$ on input $x$ and with oracle $O$ by $M^O(x)$. \end{definition}